arangodb/arangodb-java-driver/README.md

 This library is a Java driver for ArangoDB.

-Supported version: ArangoDB 2.6.x and ArangoDB 2.7.x
+Supported version: ArangoDB 2.6.x, ArangoDB 2.7.x and ArangoDB 2.8.x

 # Required